Nitin Rakesh: Career

 In his early career, Rakesh worked for Unit Trust of India, setting up offshore mutual funds and a secondary Market Research Cell, Product Development and Risk Management.
 He also worked with TCG Group, a transnational private equity and investments firm as the Head of Banking & Financial Services Sales at TCG Software Services.

 From 2002 to 2008, Rakesh was employed at Syntel in various capacities.
 During his tenure, he founded Syntel's Business Process Outsourcing practice, building it into a significant contributor to Syntel's overall revenue.
-He was named Vice President and Head of B&FS BPO Operations at Syntel in February 2006.
-He was promoted to Chief Executive Officer of Syntel's joint venture, State Street Syntel Services, where he led its India operations until 2008.
+He was named vice president and head of B&FS BPO operations at Syntel in February 2006.
+He was promoted to chief executive officer of Syntel's joint venture, State Street Syntel Services, where he led its India operations until 2008.

-In September 2008, he was named CEO and Managing Director of Motilal Oswal Asset Management Company Ltd., a financial services company that specializes in exchange-traded funds (ETF) and separate accounts.
+In September 2008, he was named CEO and managing director of Motilal Oswal Asset Management Company Ltd., a financial services company that specializes in exchange-traded funds (ETF) and separate accounts.
 During Rakesh's tenure, the company was named "Most Innovative ETF, Asia Pacific" at the 2011 ETF Awards in New York, and the "Most Innovative Mutual Fund, India" in 2010 at the CRISIL - S&P Mutual Fund Awards.

-In September, 2012, he left Motilal Oswal to become President, Americas for Syntel, where he managed Business Development and Nearshoring Center for Syntel's North American operations.
+In September 2012, he left Motilal Oswal to become president, Americas for Syntel, where he managed Business Development and Nearshoring Center for Syntel's North American operations.

 He was named CEO and President of Syntel, in April 2014.
-He resigned Syntel on 4 November 2016 officially.
+He officially resigned Syntel on 4 November 2016.

 Mphasis

 Rakesh was named CEO and Executive Director Mphasis on 29 January 2017.
 He took over from Ganesh Ayyar.

 In the first year of taking on the mantle as the CEO of Mphasis, he introduced Mphasis’ C= X2C2 =1 TM formula for success, (hyper-personalization; drive n=1 powered by Cloud & Cognitive); driving multi-dimensions of business value with an integrated consumer-centric Front to Back Digital Transformation TM, enabling Business Operations, Technology Transformation and Service Transformation, driven by IP assets.
 Under Nitin's leadership, Mphasis set a record for the highest new deal wins in the history of the company, thus re-defining benchmarks and growing above industry rate.

-Early 2017, Rakesh was instrumental in the setting up of Mphasis Sparkles, an innovation lab, that offers startups a platform to showcase innovative solutions to large enterprises and incorporate such products into Mphasis solutions.
+In early 2017, Rakesh was instrumental in the setting up of Mphasis Sparkles, an innovation lab, that offers startups a platform to showcase innovative solutions to large enterprises and incorporate such products into Mphasis solutions.

 Works/Publications

-Nitin Rakesh has authored a book “Transformation in Times of Crisis – Eight Principles for Creating Opportunities and Value in the Post-Pandemic World.” with Jerry Wind, an internationally renowned and award-winning academician and the Lauder Professor Emeritus and Professor of Marketing at the Wharton School, University of Pennsylvania.
+Nitin Rakesh has authored a book “Transformation in Times of Crisis – Eight Principles for Creating Opportunities and Value in the Post-Pandemic World.” with Jerry Wind, an internationally renowned and award-winning academic and the Lauder Professor Emeritus and Professor of Marketing at the Wharton School, University of Pennsylvania.
 The book was launched virtually on 3 December 2020 and outlines 8 principles businesses can use to make the most of opportunities in the midst of crisis.
 The book was dedicated to the COVID-19 heroes and proceeds from the sales went to Doctors with Borders and the Mphasis F1 Foundation.